Welcome to Battle-by-Post!

 Sounds fun!
 How do I join?

-Don't fret too much about your starters: Your roster will expand soon enough, so don't let the fear of missing out on more cool Pokemon get to you!
+Don't worry too much about your starters.
+You'll earn enough currency for another Pokemon after every other battle or so.
 With some of your favorite Pokemon in mind, follow the steps below to create your BBP Trainer Profile!

 Profile Creation

-If you're interested, your first order of business is to head over to the Registration Center Forum.
-There, you'll use the new-thread field to create for yourself a Trainer Profile Thread:
+If you're interested in joining BBP, you'll go to the Registration Center forum.
+There, you'll use the new-thread field to create your own personal Trainer Profile Thread:

 In the field, you'll type "Profile: ", followed by your Smogon username.
-This thread will hold everything you collect—including Pokemon, currency, items, and more—for the entirety of your BBP career!The first post in your Trainer Profile Thread will be about you, as a trainer in the world of BBP.
-To populate it, you can use or approximate the following template:
+This thread will hold everything you collect—including Pokemon, currency, items, and more—for the entirety of your BBP career!The first post in your Trainer Profile Thread will be about you, as a trainer in the setting of BBP.
+To populate it, you can copy or approximate the following template:

 Code: